ThibaultJanBeyer/Broomball/_posts/2018-9-16-what-is-broomball.md

 ---
 layout: post
 title: What is Broomball? (+ why you will absolutely love it)
+desc: Heard of the new & exiting sport called broomball?
+It is a fast sport played on ice which is exploding in popularity because ...
 image: /images/wiki/broomball-players-fighting-for-the-ball.jpg
 image_alt: three broomball players fighting for the ball.
 One is jumping, the other one is already lying on the ice, the third one skates in from the back.
 They wear normal sports clothes, broomball specific helmets and have brooms.
 In the background stands a referee.
 ---